 Just Rural Transition Vision and Principles

-We have ten years to change the way we produce food and use natural resources, if we are to feed a growing global population by 2030 while avoiding catastrophic degradation of the environment.
+We have under a decade to change the way we produce food and use natural resources if we are to feed a growing global population by 2030 while avoiding catastrophic degradation of the environment.

-A new approach can turn this challenge into an opportunity, placing food, land use and natural ecosystems at the centre of efforts to realise the Sustainable Development Goals and the Paris Agreement on climate change.
+A new approach can turn this challenge into an opportunity by placing food, land use, and natural ecosystems at the centre of efforts to realise the Sustainable Development Goals and the Paris Agreement on climate change.

-By 2030, based on our respective capabilities and circumstances, we commit to doing our part to transform the way in which we produce and consume food, and use our land and natural resources.
+By 2030, based on our respective capabilities and circumstances, we commit to doing our part to transform how we produce and consume food, steward our land, and use our natural resources.

 - Provide sustainable, healthy and affordable food for all people, through culturally-appropriate food systems;